saikrishna72/Expense-Calculator-project/README.md

-Project Name  : Budget Calculator
+Project Name  : Expenses Calculator

 Technologies  : Python

 Version       :  3.7.0

 Installations : https://www.python.org/downloads/

 Datastructure : Dictionary

 These are the Inputs we need From the user: